 - The pattern is for UK sizes 8-10, but can be easily altered to fit other dress sizes.
 Add extra width at the dashed line on the pattern piece, approx 5-10cm per sizing bracket.
 Check the size of the new pattern against your body measurements to ensure it will fit comfortably.

-Step one Download, print out and stick together pattern sheet 1 and pattern sheet 2.
-Trace the kimono top pattern piece twice to create two pattern pieces: the top front and top back.
+Step one Download, print out and stick together pages 17-20 and 22-25 only of pattern sheets Part 1 and Part 2.
+Trace the top pattern piece twice to create two pattern pieces: the top front and top back.

 Step two Fold your fabric in half right sides (RS) together.
 Place both pattern pieces on the fold, pin in place and cut out.
 Step three Place the top front and back RS together.
 Pin then stitch together along the shoulder seams from the neckline to the sleeve hem, and along the side seams from the sleeve hem to the hemline.
 Press the seams open and finish with a machine zigzag stitch or overlocker.
 Step four To create the turn-up sleeve, first turn under the raw edge of the cuff by 1cm (3/8in) to the wrong side (WS), then again by 4cm (1.5in).
 Press, pin and then sew in place, keeping as close to the fold as possible.